LACMIP/emu/docs/_documentation/catalogue.md

     - "synthetic"

 Anatomy
-: most mollusks will be "body"
+: A controlled vocabulary describing the part of the individual present.
+Typically mollusks will just be "body."
+There are many options, which you can view by clicking on the icon to the right of the field.
+It is possible to record more than one value (one per row).
+You can add values to this controlled vocabulary via the [Lookup Lists module]({{ site.baseurl }}/documentation/lookuplist/)].

 ## Identification (1) tab

-{% include figure image_path="/assets/images/catalogue_identification.png" alt="screenshot of the identification tab in the catalogue module" caption="Screenshot of the *Identifications (1)* tab of the Catalogue module." %}
+{% include figure image_path="/assets/images/catalogue_identification.png" alt="screenshot of the identification tab in the catalogue module" caption="Screenshot of the *Identifications (1)* tab of the Catalogue module.
+Highlighting a row in the *Identification List* brings up more detailed information in the fields above." %}

+This tab allows us to track identification history of a specimen lot.
+As illustrated in the figure above, it is a nested table where each row represents a unique identification event.
+If you are looking for information about adding identifications to multiple catalogue records at the same time, please read the [re-identifications]({{ site.baseurl }}/documentation/reidentify/) documenation.
 Fields on this tab are...

 Taxon
-: Link to the attached [Taxonomy]({{ site.baseurl }}/documentation/cataloging/) record.
+: Attach a record from the [Taxonomy module]({{ site.baseurl }}/documentation/cataloging/).
+If you know the full name you wish to attach, type it into this field along with its rank (e.g. "calva varians species" or "bivalvia class") and EMu will find the record directly.
+If the name you enter has multiple taxonomy record options, EMu will bring those up for you to select from.
+You can also use the full features of the Taxonomy module search by clicking on the green plus sign.

 Modifier
 : Any part of the identification other than the taxonomic name, e.g. "cf." or "sp." or "indet."
 This is a controlled vocabulary; you can see the value options by clicking on the icon to the right of the field.
 Along with *Modifier Rank* and *Taxon*, this field gets arranged into *Modified Taxon*.

 Modifier Rank
 : If there is a value for *Modifier*, then EMu also needs this field to tell it where to place the modifier.
 For the modifiers "sp." and "indet." this should be the taxonomic rank of the lowest level included in *Taxon*.
-For identification qualification modifiers such as "cf." this should be the taxonomic rank before which the modifier gets place.
+For identification qualification modifiers such as "cf." this should be the taxonomic rank before which the modifier gets placed.
 For example...
     - for an identification of "Calva sp.": *Taxon* = "Calva" / *Modifier* = "sp." / *Modifier Rank* = "genus"
     - for an identification of "Veneridae indet.": *Taxon* = "Veneridae" / *Modifier* = "indet." / *Modifier Rank* = "family"
-    - for an identification of "Calva cf. varia": *Taxon* = "Calva varia" / *Modifier* = "cf." / *Modifier Rank* = "genus"
+    - for an identification of "Calva cf. varia": *Taxon* = "Calva varia" / *Modifier* = "cf." / *Modifier Rank* = "species"

 Identified By
 : Full name(s) of the person or people who made this identification, e.g. "LouElla Saul."
 For legacy data we frequently do not track this data.